phalcon-kit/docs/docs/rest/restful-system.md

     - **QueryBuilder Integration**: v2 will leverage a query builder mechanism, enhancing the adaptability of data handling and retrieval.
     - **Optimized Data Structure**: The relationships and meta-data will be segregated from the main dataset.
 This strategic separation is aimed at boosting processing speed and reducing the payload size, thereby optimizing overall performance.

-    Stay tuned for the upcoming launch of the RESTful v2 system, set to redefine data management efficiency in Zemit.
+    Stay tuned for the upcoming launch of the RESTful v2 system, set to redefine data management efficiency in Phalcon Kit.

 ## Default RESTful Parameters